delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Separation is still recognized if both parties are living under one roof and may be less than 6 months in the case of misconduct like adultery, drug abuse, abandonment, and physical violence.

-There are two major divorce procedures in Delaware: uncontested divorce and contested divorce.
-A divorce is uncontested when both parties have reached an agreement of divorce terms like custody, alimony, or division of assets and the process does not usually last long.
-The opposite is the case for contested divorces where at least one party is refusing the divorce or challenging the divorce terms.
+Delaware has two major divorce procedures: uncontested and contested divorce.
+An uncontested divorce occurs when both parties have reached an agreement on divorce terms like custody, alimony, or division of assets, and the process does not usually last long.
+The opposite is the case for contested divorces, where at least one party refuses or challenges the divorce terms.

-A spouse cannot petition the Delaware family court for divorce unless at least one party has lived in the state for at least 6 months before the petition is filed.
-Also, the divorce is not finalized until the court issues a decree of divorce which had been signed by the judge.
+A spouse cannot petition the Delaware family court for divorce unless at least one party has lived in the state for at least six months before the petition is filed.
+The divorce is not finalized until the court issues a decree of divorce signed by the judge.

 Are Divorce Records Public in Delaware?

-According to the Delaware public record laws, divorce records in Delaware are open to the public.
-However, certified copies of the divorce can only be obtained by the divorced individuals mentioned on the record, their children, parents, or close family members.
-The legal representatives of eligible requesters can also obtain records on the client’s behalf.
+According to Delaware public record laws, divorce records are open.
+However, certified copies of the divorce are typically only obtainable by the divorced individuals mentioned on the record, their children, parents, or close family members.
+The legal representatives of eligible requesters may also obtain documents on the client's behalf.

-Therefore, the information that was gathered or submitted during the entire divorce process may be available to the public.
-This includes names, date of marriage, date of divorce, location, age, and so on.
-However, certain confidential information like social security numbers, financial details, and others may be removed from informational copies to help parties maintain their privacy.
-This includes information like military details, medical records, address, contact information, and so on.
+Therefore, the information gathered or submitted during the divorce process may be available to the public.
+This includes names, date of marriage, date of divorce, location, age, etc. However, certain confidential information, like social security numbers, financial details, and others, may be removed from informational copies to help parties maintain their privacy.
+This includes information like military details, medical records, address, contact information, etc.

-Note: Attorneys, court personnel, and enforcement agents can also access divorce records.
+Note: Attorneys, court personnel, and enforcement agents may also be able to access divorce records.

 What are the Types of Divorce Records Available in Delaware?

-Generally, divorce records in Delaware can be categorized into three types: divorce certificate, divorce decree, and divorce court records.
+Generally, divorce records in Delaware may be categorized into three types: divorce certificates, divorce decrees, and divorce court records.

-Divorce certificate: This is a simple document or legalized paper that states the basic information surrounding a divorce like details about the husband, wife, children, attorney, marriage, and divorce.
-It is often used as proof of divorce and certified copies can only be obtained by the parties, children, and legal representatives.
-Certificates can be obtained from the family court in the county where the divorce took place.
+Divorce certificate: This is a simple document or legalized paper that states the basic information surrounding a divorce, such as details about the husband, wife, children, attorney, marriage, and divorce.
+It is often used as proof of divorce, and certified copies may only be obtained by the parties, children, and legal representatives.
+Certificates may be obtained from the county's family court where the divorce occurred.

 Divorce decree: This is a more detailed document than certificates.
-They contain the final decree of divorce and more in-depth information concerning the rights and responsibilities of parties.
+It contains the final decree of divorce and more in-depth information concerning the parties' rights and responsibilities.
 Information includes specific details about the agreement on custody, alimony, property division, child support, insurance, and others.
-Access to this record is also restricted and copies can be obtained from the family court where the divorce was filed.
+Access to this record is also restricted, and copies may be obtained from the family court where the divorce was filed.

-Divorce court records: These are transcripts or minutes of court proceedings concerning a divorce.
-However, since divorce hearings, trials, or proceedings are considered private by state laws, these records can only be accessible by those with direct and legitimate interest or claims.
+Divorce court records are transcripts or minutes of court proceedings concerning a divorce.
+However, since divorce hearings, trials, or proceedings are considered private by state laws, these records may only be accessible by those with direct and legitimate interest or claims.
 This is also available at the family court in the county where the divorce was filed.

-There are also two forms of divorce records in Delaware: certified divorce records and non-certified divorce records.
+Delaware also has two forms of divorce records: certified divorce records and non-certified divorce records.

 The certified divorce records consist of the divorce decree and the divorce certificate.
-Both of which provide essential information and terms of divorce for the parties involved.
-This type of record is usually restricted to those with direct and legitimate claims and can be used for legal purposes.
+Both provide essential information and divorce terms for the parties involved.
+This type of record is usually restricted to those with direct and legitimate claims and may be used for legal purposes.

-The uncertified divorce records are informational copies of divorce records or court records.
-This record is just for informative purposes and cannot be used legally.
-Both forms of divorce records can be accessed at the family court in the county where the divorce was granted.
+Uncertified divorce records are informational copies of divorce records or court records.
+They are not legal and are only for informative purposes.
+Both forms of divorce records are typically maintained at the family court in the county where the divorce was granted.

 How do I get divorce records in Delaware?

-Usually, Delaware divorce records from 1935 to 1977 are available at the county prothonotary or public archives.
-Conversely, divorce records from 1978 to present are available at family courts in the county where the divorce occurred.
-Divorce records can also be obtained through third-party vendors and the office of vital records can easily verify if a divorce occurred after 1935 but it does not issue certified copies of divorce records.
+Delaware divorce records from 1935 to 1977 are usually available at the county prothonotary or public archives.
+Conversely, divorce records from 1978 to the present are available at family courts in the county where the divorce occurred.
+Divorce records may also be obtained through third-party vendors, and the office of vital records may easily verify if a divorce occurred after 1935, but it does not issue certified copies of divorce records.

 Obtaining a Delaware divorce record will be easier by following the following steps: